pockerman/rlenvs_from_cpp/README.md

 ## How to use

-The general use case is to build the library and link it your driver code to access its functionality.
+The general use case is to build the library and link it with your driver code to access its functionality.
 Furthermore, the Gymnasium environments are accessed via a client/server pattern.
 Namely, they are exposed via an API developed using FastAPI.
 You need to fire up the server, see dependencies, before using the environments in your code.
 To do so